richardrodgers/bagit/README.md

     String bagId = new Loader(inputStream, "zip").load().metadata("External-Identifier");

+For all the API details consult the [Javadoc](http://richardrodgers.github.io/bagit/javadoc/index.html)

 ## Archive formats ##

 Bags are commonly serialized to standard archive formats such as ZIP.
 The library supports two archive formats: